 New information released from Mothers Against Drunk Driving shows that a bit more than two-thirds of all deaths associated with underaged drinking do not occur on the roads.

 The group analyzed 2010 data from the Federal Bureau of Investigation, Centers for Disease Control and Prevention as well as the National Highway Traffic Safety Administration for deaths involving 15-to 20-year-old underaged drinkers.
 It showed 68 percent of the average 4,700 deaths related to underaged drinking were from homicides, suicides, alcohol poisonings, falls, drownings and burns, as well as other causes of death.

 Any accident can have long-term effects.
-If you or your loved one has suffered injuries in any type of accident, you may want to discuss your situation with an experienced Wisconsin personal injury attorney.
+If you or your loved one has suffered injuries in any type of accident, you may want to discuss your situation with an experienced personal injury attorney in Milwaukee.
 They may be able to determine if you should seek additional compensation.
 Call today for your free, initial consultation.

 We are working and are available to discuss your case with you.
 Learn about our easy REMOTE intake process.